sneko/dsfr-connect/README.md

 ### Hosting & domain

-We managed to have all Storybooks static in the same folder, so we choose GitHub Pages to host it.
-It's done in the CI/CD, you can add a custom domain easily.
+We managed to have all Storybooks static in the same folder and we chose Netlify to host it.
+Just configure the 2 environments variables you can find from the Netlify interface and you're good to go!

+_Note: you can add a custom domain easily_

 ### Crisp